 Hi, I’m Tom, your current VPSI and I was a student at Bucks studying TV and Film production for 3 years.
-Coming from a small village in Kent, making the move up to High Wycombe and the jump in to university was something that I found rather daunting.

 Moving from a rather small college up to a university, which maybe small for some but was still larger than anywhere I had been before, was really daunting.
 I lived in Brook Street in my first year and quickly settled in with my flat, we all came from different backgrounds and it was great to be able to throw ourselves at everything that the Students’ Union had to offer.
 Going as a group to Fresher’s fair and signing up to countless clubs and societies together was a real highlight of my first year.
 I signed up for Men’s Hockey, Bucks FC and the Climbing Society and then shortly after got to try out loads of other student groups with my flatmates in the Give it a Go Week sessions.
 It really helped me settle into Bucks and to find my feet.